moccalotto/kaos/_rulebook/main.md

 their *Literacy* score divided by 10.

 ## Equipment
-Depending on the race your chose, you have a number of initial gold pieces (GP) with which to buy starting equipment.
+Depending on the race your chose, you have a number of starting gold pieces (GP) with which to buy starting equipment.

 {:.noprint}